At a Glance

 ✨Show Your Passion for Inclusion

 Make sure to express your genuine interest in supporting children with special educational needs.
-Share any personal experiences or motivations that drive you to work in an inclusive environment, as this will resonate well with the school's ethos.
+Share personal experiences or anecdotes that highlight your commitment to inclusion and how it aligns with the school's ethos.

 ✨Ask Insightful Questions